Skip to main content

 The only remedy would be to change regulations so as to offer a foreseeable end to combat duty and honorable escape.
 My next step was to return to Washington as rapidly as possible to try to get such a measure adopted.
 I was concerned that my written report, which I carried with me, might be deemed critical of theater operations—as indeed it was—and seized by censors at the airport.
 I managed to have myself made a military “courier.”
 This meant I was given a locked and sealed briefcase, chained to my wrist, immune to censorship.
 It contained confidential documents, among them my report, and I passed into the States without incident.

-Army regulations assigned soldiers to frontline duty—period.
+Army regulations assigned soldiers to frontline duty, period.
 The only way out was death, injury, or war’s end.

-Back in Washington I began my chief task: to determine the optimum length of the tour—short enough to offer hope for the soldier, long enough to keep the loss of manpower to a minimum.
+Back in Washington, I began my chief task: to determine the optimum length of the tour—short enough to offer hope for the soldier, long enough to keep the loss of manpower to a minimum.
 The War Department would have to be assured that the loss was acceptable before it would seriously consider the proposal.
 I joined forces with Gilbert Beebe, a highly competent statistician in the Surgeon General’s Office, and we set to work determining and analyzing the casualty rates in the Mediterranean theater.
 By 214 aggregate days of combat duty, all men had broken down psychologically—that is, if they had not been wounded, killed, or lost to physical sickness.
 The number who had survived that long was so small that the loss of manpower involved in releasing them would be acceptably slight.
 We finally decided to recommend a tour of 180 aggregate days.

-Now to compose that report and the proposal.
-I had been told that Gen. George Marshall, the Army Chief of Staff, would not read anything longer than a single paragraph on a single page.
+Now, to compose that report and the proposal.
+I had been told that George Marshall, the Army Chief of Staff, would not read anything longer than a single paragraph on a single page.
 I distilled what I had to say into that space and bulwarked it with appendices and supporting data, along with the comments of various reviewing officers.
 Of course I never got a direct response from the general, but the limited tour of duty for infantrymen was adopted and became an Armywide policy, applied in both Europe and the Pacific during the final campaigns of the war—and in Korea and Vietnam as well.

 Also adopted were those blue combat badges—plain for infantrymen who had not yet fought and embellished with a silver wreath once the wearer had seen action.
 They were worn proudly, I believe, and did raise the morale and status of the infantryman.
 (Soldiers in other combat units—artillery, for instance—who protested could be offered transfers into the infantry, whose casualty rates were invariably far higher.)

-My final contribution to the war effort took place after the fighting had ended, but if the psychological matters it addressed were no longer the stark ones of life and death, they were urgent enough to the soldiers they affected.
+My final contribution to the war effort took place after the fighting had ended, but, if the psychological matters it addressed were no longer the stark ones of life and death, they were urgent enough to the soldiers they affected.
 Logistically it was easiest to release troops stationed in the United States, and this is what Washington headquarters blithely commenced to do.
 The effect of this on troops overseas may be imagined.
 They had done the actual fighting, yet who was being rewarded?
 The men who had cushy, safe assignments close to home.
 When the injustice of this was drawn to Washington’s attention, the policy quickly changed: Combat troops were to be discharged first, noncombatant overseas troops next, and soldiers on stateside duty would have to wait their turn.
 We accomplished this by establishing a point system, in which credit was given for number of days in combat, number of days overseas, and number of days in the Army.

 And so the troops came home.
 Millions of soldiers melted back into civilian life, as did I. There was a relief in taking off my uniform—it was a lieutenant colonel’s by then—but I admit to feeling a pang at surrendering the kind of authority the Surgeon General’s Office had conferred upon me.
 Harry Truman had warned General Eisenhower: “Things are different for a President than for a general.
 When a general gives an order things happen: thousands of men move, guns go off, bombs drop.
 When I, as President, sitting here at my desk in the Oval Office, give an order, nothing happens.”
 It had been exciting for me to have so much power, to be able to think up an idea and then have the whole Army adopt it.
 It was rather heady to be able to conduct Army-wide questionnaires on any topic I chose, asking questions such as “Do you bite your fingernails?”
 (17 percent did, as I remember) or how many prayed when going into battle (72 percent).